 Returning students will receive a confirmation of their room assignment in mid-June.

 A. We recommend that you purchase a remnant and cut this to size once you arrive on campus.
-In residence halls with built-in furniture (Alumni, Lankenau, Brandt, and Scheele), there are 51 inches of floor width between the beds.
+In residence halls with built-in furniture (Alumni and Lankenau), there are 51 inches of floor width between the beds.
 Carpet will not fit under the beds due to the frames attached to the floor.

 A. Room changes are allowed approximately two weeks after the start of each semester.
-To request a different room, students must complete a Room Change Request Form, available from your Residential Learning Coordinator or the Residential Life office.
+To request a different room, students must complete a Room Change Request Form, available in Housing Self-Service.

 Room Consolidation is a process which operates under the premise that residents paying for double occupancy are to reside in double accommodations.
 The process occurs the first eight weeks of each semester (except for noncom change periods).
 The process provides residents in unpaid single rooms the option of (1) voluntarily accepting a roommate, (2) voluntarily moving to another double room accommodation, (3) being reassigned to a double occupancy configuration by Residential Life, or (4) signing for and accepting the additional cost of a single room, rather than consolidating.
 Freshman students are not permitted to have single rooms, so option 4 is not available to those students.